Flux159/cassie-odm/index.md

 Client Connections and raw queries
 ----------
 Client connections are handled by node-cassandra-cql.
-Cassie encapsulates a connection internally, but you can also use the node-cassandra-cql connection directly for CQL queries:
+Cassie encapsulates a connection internally, but you can also use the cassandra-driver connection directly for CQL queries:

 ```javascript